rchia16/bciworkshop2024/README.md

 ## Colab

-Load to colab by specifying the github link.
+Load to colab by specifying the github account or directly uploading files to a new environment.